 Example: “Mark is one of my favorite baseball players in the MLB.
 However, I must admit he is not having a great year.”

 If you use “however” with a dependent clause to start a sentence, be sure to place the comma after the dependent clause.
 But you would place the comma before the phrase “as well as” in grammar.
 It is also frequently used to start a new paragraph.
+Also, be sure to know how long can a paragraph be to not make this common mistake!

 Example: “However you think about it, we still need to figure out a way to get home tonight.”